 When we’ve asked the troops what we can do for them, a common, and typically selfless theme runs through their responses.
 The troops say they are getting the support they need, but their primary concerns usually revolve around their families and those emergencies, large and small, that arise at home.

-As a result of contributions, both large and small, we have been able to approve over $2.6 million in assistance to more than 3,000 applicants.
+The Foundation is self-funded and relies totally on donations and fundraising events to support its program.
+As a result of contributions, both large and small, we have been able to approve over $3.3 million in assistance to more than 3,750 applicants.

 We hope you will consider making a contribution to the Foundation to help Guard families in need.

 You can contribute by credit card on this website;

 You can “pick an amount and make it count” on Tax Form 500 when you file your State of Georgia Income Taxes as the Foundation is one of nine approved tax “check-off” charities in the State;